jscherff/cmdbc/QUICKSTART.md

     ```sh
     cmdbc.exe -audit
     ```
 1. Periodically parse the contents of `error.log` for issues.
+This file is located in the "log" subdirectory beneath the installation folder.